fiskl-accounting/help-docs/docs/getting-started/Journies/bank-data-import.md

 The general steps to importing your bank transactions are:

-1. Export your banking data from your bank.
+1. Export your banking data from your bank
 2. In Fiskl, create a `Ledger Account` in `Cash & Cash Equivalents` or `Credit Cards` if you are importing credit card transactions.
 See [Create Bank and Credit Card Ledger Accounts](#create-bank--credit-card-ledger-account)
-3. Choose the import function.
+3. Choose the import function
-4. Select your file.
+4. Select your file
-5. Choose your fields if you are importing `CSV` and upload.
+5. Choose your fields if you are importing `CSV` and upload
-6. You will be presented with a preview of your import before selecting finish.
+6. You will be presented with a preview of your import before selecting finish

 :::info
 Bank transactions only require three fields:
-1. Name: The name or description of the transaction.
+1. Name: The name or description of the transaction
-2. Date: The date of the transaction.
+2. Date: The date of the transaction
-3. Amount: The amount of the transaction.
+3. Amount: The amount of the transaction
 :::

 ### Importing CSV

 CSV is one of the most common formats but also one of the most difficult to import.
 When importing using the CSV import utility, we map the columns to the values.
 E.g., if Date is in column F, you choose F when asked to map the Date.

 1. You start by choosing which row to start from.
-If you have a header in row 1, you would choose 2.
+If you have a header in row 1, you would choose 2
-2. Choose a name column.
+2. Choose a name column
 3. Choose the amount column.
-There is a toggle if the amount is in two columns, debit & credit.
+There is a toggle if the amount is in two columns, debit & credit
 4. Choose the date column.
-You may have to adjust the date format if we cannot work it out automatically.
+You may have to adjust the date format if we cannot work it out automatically

 :::info
 To select the column, you can just click on the column instead of typing the column value.
 For example, if Name is in column D, then just click on column D.